Aplastic Anemia in Children

 - Bone marrow aspiration and/or biopsy.
-A procedure that involves taking a small amount of bone marrow fluid (aspiration)
+This procedure involves taking a small amount of bone marrow fluid (aspiration) and/or

-and/or solid bone marrow tissue called a core biopsy.
+solid bone marrow tissue, called a core biopsy.
 The hip bone is often used.
+The fluid

-The fluid and tissue are examined for the number, size, and maturity of blood cells
+and tissue are examined for the number, size, and maturity of blood cells or abnormal

 How is aplastic anemia treated in a child?

-Treatment for aplastic anemia depends on the cause.
-For mild aplastic anemia, treatment
+the condition is.
+Treatment for aplastic anemia also depends on the cause.
+For mild

 - Blood transfusions